Datona-Labs/datona/README.md

 ### 3. Create a new data vault on the datonavault.com cloud vault server

-The owner trusts the datonavault.com vault server so has decided to use that server to hold the data securely.
+The Owner trusts the datonavault.com vault server so has decided to use that server to hold the data securely.

 First, let's setup some variables to hold the vault url and the vault's public address (used to authenticate transactions).
 The vault's address would be publicly advertised and linked to the vault server's identity.